Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Preparations

 Depending on the database you want to use either add `DB="mysql"` for MySQL or `DB="postgres"` for PostgreSQL before each command starting with `bundle…` or export the environment variable: `export DB="mysql"` for MySQL or `export DB="postgres"`.
-If you want to have both available for easy switching just skip this.
-If you want both to available use `DB="all"`
+(If you want to have both available for easy switching,  you can either skip this step or use `DB="all"`.)

 ### Install required gems